|

 and 55km from Portalegre, a region with rare beauty, with a fertile land

-and many riversides.
-This village was founded by the constable D. Nuno
+many riversides.
+This village was founded by the constable D. Nuno Alvares

-Alvares Pereira and is surrounded by lands that are known for having many
+Pereira and is surrounded by lands that are known for having many species

-species with cynegetic interest.
-Not far away form the village, on
+with cynegetic interest.
+Not far away form the village, on the top

-the top of the São Miguel hillock, is the Pousada São Miguel,
+of the São Miguel hillock, is the Pousada São Miguel, the

 But not only the hunting lovers may look for this Pousada, as near it there